 2019 | First College Club Student to Complete a Masters Degree

-Lizbeth Hernandez was a student in the Youth Education Enhancement Program from the 5th grade until she graduated from high school.
-She left Los Adobes de Maria in Santa Maria to attend Mount St. Mary’s College in Los Angeles.
-During her time there, Lizbeth studied abroad in Spain, was a top three finalist in the Hispanic College Quiz, and became a strong advocate for minorities.
+Lizbeth Hernandez was a student in the Youth Education Enhancement Program from fifth grade until she graduated from high school.
+She left Los Adobes de Maria in Santa Maria to attend Mount St. Mary’s University in Los Angeles.
+During her time there, Lizbeth studied abroad in Spain, was a top-three finalist in the Hispanic College Quiz, and became a strong advocate for minorities.
 She graduated with a B.S. in Social Work and eventually returned to her roots on the Central Coast working as a College Club Coordinator for Peoples’ Self-Help Housing!

-In 2019, Lizbeth became the first student from PSHH’s College Club to complete graduate level education, as she received a Masters in Social Work from Columbia University!
+Lizbeth is the first student from PSHH’s Education Program to not only complete a master’s-level education, but to graduate from an Ivy League school.
+In 2019, she received a Master of Social Work from Columbia University!